mlekena/Split_It/README.md

 # Split_It
-This is a application that allows users to order food with people that are close around you and split the food price or actual food.
+This is an application that allows users to order food with people that are nearby them and split the food price or actual food.